aburra16/waiting-for-satoshi/script.md

 I’m too old for invisible brass.

                          MAXIMILIAN
 Tell Cassandra to hold fast.
-Relief is en route—on horseback, perhaps, or via peer-to-peer teleportation.
+Relief is en route, on horseback, perhaps, or via peer-to-peer teleportation.

                          GIOVANNI